 - Disable all entries under network adapter except wireless adapter (In my case Qualcomm Atheros AR946x Wireless Adapter)

 - Restart computer.
 (The issue was not fixed in my computer until I restarted)

 Initially, I was not yet sure if the issue is fixed.
 So I decided to wait 72 hrs for confirmation.
 After 72hrs, my Wi-Fi never got disconnected which confirmed the issue is finally fixed.
 As I am writing this article, just turned on my Bluetooth again.
 Within 15mts, it disconnected my Wi-Fi twice re-iterating the problem as a conflict between Wireless and Bluetooth device.

 Hopefully the steps mentioned here will help fix Wi-Fi keeps disconnecting in windows 8 and 8.1.
-Please leave your comments and let me know if the issue is still not fixed.
+Please share your feedback.
+Use the comment section for any queries.